dpausp/fc-nixos/doc/README.md

 # Flying Circus Platform Documentation

-This directory builds the public manual of the Flying Circus NixOS
-platform: infrastructure, operations, roles, API, and release notes.
+This directory builds the public manual of the Flying Circus NixOS platform, infrastructure, components, Directory API, and changelog.
-The documentation lives inside the `fc-nixos` monorepo, so `doc/src/` always matches the OS code of the current branch.
+The documentation lives inside the `fc-nixos` repo, so `doc/src/` always matches the code of the current platform branch.

 Where the result is served:

 - Production: <https://docs.flyingcircus.io> (built from the default branch)
 - Staging: <https://doc.fcdocstag.fcio.net>

-This README is for documentation contributors; publishing the built HTML is outside this repo's CI, which only builds and uploads an artifact.

 ## Tech